yoga mat

 Niyamas

 Niyamas are ethics that focus on personal observances and practices that promote self-discipline and spiritual growth.
-They compliment the yamas by guiding individuals in their internal conduct.
+They compliment the Yamas by guiding individuals in their internal conduct.

 Asana